Mohammad Abdul Halim

-Mohammad Abdul Halim is a Bangladeshi former footballer who played as a striker for the Bangladesh national team from 1976 to 1979.
-He scored three goals during the 1980 AFC Asian Cup qualifiers, and helped Bangladesh qualify for the main tournament for the first time ever.
-Halim was the joint–top goal scorer in the 1976 First Division League season while playing for PWD SC, however, he did not play for Bangladesh's big teams, spending majority of his club career in the top tier with Rahmatganj MFS.
+Mohammad Abdul Halim (মোহাম্মদ আব্দুল হালিম) is a Bangladeshi former footballer who played as a striker for the Bangladesh national team from 1976 to 1979.

+Halim scored three goals during 1980 AFC Asian Cup qualification, and helped Bangladesh qualify for the main tournament for the first time ever.
+Halim was the joint–top goal scorer in the 1976 First Division League season while playing for PWD SC, however, he did not play for Bangladesh's big teams, spending majority of his club career in the top-tier with Rahmatganj MFS.

 Early life

 In his school years, Halim immersed himself in athletics, taking part in a multitude of high jump and marathon inter-school competitions.

 Club career

 Halim's Dhaka career started with Holden XI in 1974.
-The following year, he played for the Fire Service in the Dhaka Second Division.
+The following year, he played for the Fire Service AC in the Dhaka Second Division.
 In 1976, Halim got a chance to play top level of football in Dhaka, the First Division.
 He joined office team PWD SC and became the joint–top goal scorer in the league with 13 goals alongside Hafizuddin Ahmed of Mohammedan SC.
-That year, Halim outscored established strikers Ashrafuddin Ahmed Chunnu, Abdul Gaffar and Enayetur Rahman.
 Halim went onto join fellow league minnows Rahmatganj MFS.